jaumlrc/Complex-Infections/README.md

 The output files generated for this four isolates can be seen in the folder (Test_outputs)[https://github.com/jaumlrc/Complex-Infections/tree/main/Test_outputs]

 #Output files
-The three main output files are:
+The two main output files are:
 1-Plot representing the Alternate Allele Read Depth (AARD) in the real data (purple) and in the simulated clonal dissomic euploid isolate (cyan):
 ```
 <sample_name>.simulated_data_distribution.png